 The real Evina was still alive on the other side of the world, living the life of a cog.
 If only they knew what we're going through!
 He shouted in his head.
 If only they knew the cogs might be close to destroying them!

-Of course he had no idea how they were going to do it.
-The powerful cogs had to work here and were much too important to risk being defeated during an invasion.
-But whatever their plan was, he was most likely going to find out about it today, assuming it wasn't just a trap.
+Of course, he had no idea how they were going to do it.
+The powerful cogs had to work here and were much too important to risk defeat during an invasion.
+But whatever their plan was, he was most likely going to find out about it today, assuming it wasn't simply a trap.

 Mr. Alumi had given him the day off for the meeting, as he had expected.
 Evina was going with Harry to wait until the meeting started.

 "Going up!" the speaker in the train said as the toons went up.
 Evina thought his breakfast might come up too.
-He was so nervous, he started shaking.
-The train stopped and they departed.
+He was so nervous that he started shaking.
+Finally, the train stopped, and they departed.

 Evina gulped and nodded.
 He walked with Harry through the glass atrium.
 It seemed to go on and on and on forever as they went deeper into the building.
-They took one of the hundreds of escalators up to the third level.
+They took one of the hundreds of escalators up to the third glass floor.

-There seemed to be a ton of police scattered around the atrium today, but especially on the third level.
-Evina wondered why there were so many cogs on this glass balcony compared to the other ones.
+There seemed to be a ton of police scattered around the atrium today, but especially on the third floor.
+Evina wondered why there were so many cogs on this floor compared to the other ones.
 They were much more concentrated around an elevator door that all cogs were blocked from going through.

-"Wait here until it's time to go then just do it.
+"Wait here until it's time to go then... just do it.
 You'll be fine."
 Harry had kept saying that, but his voice was quivering now.
 Evina wasn't sure if Harry knew what he was saying.
-Just then the old rabbit walked away.
+Just then, the old rabbit walked away.
 Evina was alone.
 He was a toon amidst hundreds of cogs and police.
-Harry walked over to one of the doors and it closed.
+Harry walked over to one of the doors, and it closed.
 He was gone.
-Evina was the only one left.
+Evina was the alone.